Cohost onboarding

 The role in one paragraph

 You are a rotating cohost.
-You bring your audience, your perspective, and your default sponsor slot.
+You bring your audience and your perspective.
 You are not a guest, not a sidekick, not a hype person.
 You bring one signal worth watching and one subtraction worth making.
 You hold space for the guest.
 You backstop Sam if anything goes sideways.
 You promote the show to your network because you have a stake in it.

 Before every episode you cohost, you bring two things: